dockersamples/global-2018-hol/beginner-linux/part-one.md

 docker container start <container ID>
 ```

 - **Pro tip:** Instead of using the full container ID you can use just the first few characters, as long as they are enough to uniquely ID a container.
-So we could simply use "3030" to identify the container instance in the example above, since no other containers in this list start with these characters.
+So we could simply use "3030" to identify the container instance in the example above since no other containers in this list start with these characters.

 Now use the `docker container ls` command again to list the running containers.